HCCA Logo

 For more information about consumer representative training, please visit How to Become a Consumer Representative on our website.

-Canberra Health Services (CHS) – Bariatric Surgery Advisory Committee
+[Still Available] Canberra Health Services (CHS) – Bariatric Surgery Advisory Committee

 Canberra Health Services (CHS) is looking for a consumer representative to sit on the Bariatric Surgery Advisory Committee.

-The work of the committee is to assess and rank patients for publicly-funded metabolic bariatric surgery.
+The work of the committee is to assess and rank patients for publicly funded metabolic bariatric surgery.
 The committee reviews medical summaries of patients who:

-• are seeking publicly-funded sleeve gastrectomy, and
+• are seeking publicly funded sleeve gastrectomy, and

 • have engaged with the Obesity Management Services for a minimum of 6 months, and